 Independent Living Skills

-Below is a list of skills taught by our Specialists (Not exhaustive):
+Below is a non-exhaustive list of skills taught by our Specialists:

 1

-• Clients who need to take medication on a regular basis learn to sort and organise their medicine
+• Clients who need to take medication or supplements on a regular basis learn to sort and organise their doses.

 White Cane User Annie Applying Lipstick in front of a mirror